Anxiety & Depression Therapy

 Avoiding social situations because they feel overwhelming

-Irritable or quick to react, and feeling guilty about it afterward
+Irritable or quick to react, then feeling guilty afterward

-Having trouble sleeping or sleeping too much, and still not feeling rested
+Having trouble sleeping or sleeping too much and still feeling exhausted

 Finding everyday tasks harder than they should be

-You are here because you want relief from the constant mental load.
+You may be here because you want relief from the constant mental load.
 You want to feel more capable and present in your own life again.
 You want your energy back and a sense that things are manageable.

-If some of what you are feeling overlaps with work stress or burnout, this article may also be helpful.
+If some of what you are experiencing overlaps with work stress or burnout, this article may also be helpful.

 You deserve to feel more like yourself again.